Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: IV with multiple unordered treatments

 where $y$ is an observed outcome such as earnings, and $d_{j}\equiv\d{d=j}$ is a treatment indicator.
 Without loss of generality we choose field 0 as reference field, so that $\beta_{1}^{IV}$ ($\beta_{2}^{IV}$) is the payoff from choosing field 1 (2) over field 0.

 We suppose individuals are randomly assigned to one of three mutually exclusive and collectively exhaustive groups $Z\in\{0,1,2\}$ and let $z_{j}=\d{Z=j}$ be an indicator variable that equals 1 if an individual is assigned to group $j$ and 0 otherwise.
 The indicator $z_{j}$ can be thought of as an instrument shifting the costs or benefits of choosing field $j$.
 For each individual, this gives three potential field choices $d^{z}$ and nine potential outcomes $y^{d,z}$.

-We let $\mathbf{d}$ denote the column vector of treatment indicators and $\mathbf{z}$ the column vector of instruments and make the standard IV assumptions, and $d_{j}^{z}\equiv\d{d^{z}=j}$ is an indicator variable that tells us whether an individual would choose field $j$ for a given value of $Z$. \begin{assumption} IV Assumptions \begin{enumerate}[label={\emph{(\alph*)}}, ref={1(\alph*)}]
+We let $\mathbf{d}$ denote the column vector of treatment indicators and $\mathbf{z}$ the column vector of instruments.
+We define $d_{j}^{z}\equiv\d{d^{z}=j}$ to be an indicator variable that tells us whether an individual would choose field $j$ for a given value of $Z$.